rhodamined/sg_map_server/README.md

 - Update the python commands in node-cron "scheduler.js" to reflect this python install (e.g. is it `python3 script.py` or `python script.py`?)

 ## Run
-- `node index.js` from the root folder to launch the express app.
+- `npm run start` from the root folder to launch the express app using pm2.
+All pm2 commands must be fired using npm scripts for some reason.
+See package.json for scripts.

 ## Data
 - All logged files save locally to folder /data. `.gitignore` is configured to ignore folder `/data` so as not to push 100s of MB to this repo.
 Please do not change this behavior; if you need to add a reference file, put it in /ref.